m0n0x41d/ocr_vlm_plus_sgr_poc/README.md

 # good_cheap_ocr_with_vlm_and_sgr

-This repository represents a minimal POC demonstrating how, based on sufficiently small VLM models and using SoTA i[Schema Guided Reasoning](https://abdullin.com/schema-guided-reasoning/) framework as of fall 2025, quite accurate results in payment document recognition can be achieved.
+This repository represents a minimal POC demonstrating how, based on sufficiently small VLM models and using SoTA AI Engineering framework – [Schema Guided Reasoning](https://abdullin.com/schema-guided-reasoning/) as of fall 2025, quite accurate results in payment document recognition can be achieved.

 This project uses the [Qwen/Qwen3-VL-8B-Instruct](https://huggingface.co/Qwen/Qwen3-VL-8B-Instruct) model.